 8. Hell - 'A state of delusion leading to mental and physical torment'

-9. Heaven - 'An enlightened worldview leading to lasting peace'
+9. Heaven - 'An enlightened (Truthful) understanding leading to peace and prosperity'

 Embracing the fallacy that the Bible or Quran are ‘God’s Words’ - that these books contain no falsehood - has made countless Christians, Jews and Muslims unwittingly delusional.
 No mind retains the ability to read and judge these books soberly after embracing as ‘insight’ a belief that the books contain no falsehood.
 Once this belief is embraced the desire to have all scripture remain truth prevails in one's mind.
 Fear of scripture often becomes the norm for the uneducated who embrace this belief.